-Skookum Films was founded in December 2011 by filmmakers Kris Skovmand (Denmark), Nuno Sá Pessoa (Portugal) and Samuel Anderson (USA) in Lisbon, Portugal
+Skookum Films is a creative agency founded by filmmakers Kris Skovmand (Denmark), Nuno Sá Pessoa (Portugal) and Samuel Anderson (USA) in Lisbon, Portugal.

 The three filmmakers originally met at The European Film College, in Denmark, where they developed their skills in filmmaking and their views on the world, interacting and working with young artists from all over the world.

-Keeping our philosophy that in both art and the world there should be no boundaries, we offer all kinds of services in different fields like movies, television, corporate videos, commercials, music videos, multi-camera , audio production, photography and more!
+Keeping our philosophy that in both art and the world there should be no boundaries, we offer all kinds of services in different fields like movies, television, corporate videos, commercials, music videos, multi-camera production, audio production, photography, events, brand activation and more!

 What does Skookum mean?